NCBI-Hackathons/BarcSeek/README.md

                         Barcodes error rate, [required, defaults to '2']
 ```

 The command line interface also provides some sanity checks, including checking to ensure there are no ambiguous barcodes that could be misinterpreted and possibly assigned to the wrong sample read.
-The command line interface also uses regex to have the ability to check the barcode sequences to handle IUPAC degenerate nucleotide codes (e.g. [link] (http://www.bioinformatics.org/sms/iupac.html))
+The command line interface also uses regex to have the ability to check the barcode sequences to handle IUPAC degenerate nucleotide codes - [link] (http://www.bioinformatics.org/sms/iupac.html) .

 ### Parallelization: The parallelization code takes in the genomic data, divides it up, and passes the divided data to many workers.

 ### Partitioning: The partitioning code takes in the divided data, in the form of different internal files, and paritions the barcode using regex.
 The files generated (work) from the parititioning code is then sent back to the parallelization script in the form of many internal files.

 ### Output: The parallelization code then re-assembles the files into the proper matched barcode-sample output for the user.
 The output is provided as one or two files (depending on forward and reverse reads) in the directory of the original FASTQ files.

+### Statistics and Quality Control: This counts number of reads in the output.

 ## Sample Input Files
 - Sample FASTQ File: [link](/test.cases/FASTQ_short_example.txt)